Disco-Science/Exp_Data_Analysis_Proj_02/README.md

 # Data structure:

 - **The NEI data is stored in RDS files provided by the course instructors; RDS is a file format that serializes R objects.
 The total memory allocation for the two files applied is ~32 MB.
-There are two RDS files.
+There are two RDS files**.

 - "Source_Classification_Code.rds" file loads a dataframe object of dimensions 11717 x 15.
 It holds additional metadata related to the "summarySCC_PM25.RDS" dataframe and is mapped to values by the SCC digit string, which is the first column of within it.
 Each vector (column) is loaded as a factor.
 Therefore, all the data within it is a string datatype.
 The dimensions are 11717 x 15.